einstein

 All clear: Issac and Albert are safe!

-In central elastic collisions, the original momentum is conserved throughout the entire action.
+In classic central elastic collisions, the original momentum is conserved throughout the entire action.
 The conservation of momentum applies to both Newton and Einstein.
-What role does the non-linear Lorentz factor play?

 smiley